wvary/docs/docs/dtmanage.md

 ![Operations Home Page](images/dtmanage/console-monitor-home.png)

-The cluster statistics include some performance statistics and memory usage information.
-Each column has a "Quick Find" box just below the header which is useful for locating specific rows where there are a large number of applications running: Enter a few characters here to select only the rows containing those characters.
-You can also click on any column header to sort the rows by that column value.
+The cluster statistics include performance statistics and memory usage information.
+Below is a list of running applications.
+In this list each column has a filter input just below the header which is useful for locating specific applications when there is a large number of applications running.
+Clicking on individual column headers will sort the rows by that column value.
 Clicking on a specific application id or name will take you to the instance page for that application (see below).

 Selecting the **ended apps** button will include all ended applications that are still in the resource manager history.